chiruu12/NexNet/NLP/Readme_NLP.md

    - Another variant of Word2Vec, where the model predicts a target word based on its context words, useful for generating word embeddings.
 4. **GloVe (Global Vectors for Word Representation)**:
    - Another word embedding technique that can be used for semantic similarity and other NLP tasks.
+5. **NER (Named Entity Recognition)**:
+   - A few implementations of NER one of which is by using a BERT model.
 ## Future Implementations

 The following NLP models and techniques are planned for future implementations:

 - **GPT (Generative Pre-trained Transformer)**:
   A language model for text generation, fine-tuning on custom datasets, and conversational agents.
 - **BERT (Bidirectional Encoder Representations from Transformers)**:
   For tasks such as sentiment analysis, text classification, and named entity recognition (NER).
 - **FastText**:
   A word representation model that considers subword information to better handle out-of-vocabulary words.
 - **Transformers**: